In short

 What followed.

-Alexander Graham Bell's telephone patent on March 10, 1876, didn't invent long-distance communication—but it did transform it from a laboratory curiosity into a practical, reproducible technology that would reshape commerce, social life, and infrastructure for the next 150 years.
-The patent itself became one of the most litigated in history, spawning 18 major lawsuits that redefined how intellectual property worked in America.
+Alexander Graham Bell's telephone patent on March 10, 1876, didn't invent long-distance communication-but it did transform it from a laboratory curiosity into a practical, reproducible technology that would reshape commerce, social life, and infrastructure for the next 150 years.
+The patent itself became one of the most litigated in history, sparking over 600 patent infringement cases through 1894 that redefined how intellectual property worked in America.

 Threads pulled by this event